ddasutein/KGS-Summary-SIF-Reddit/README.md

 How to use?

-- Replace all text and links to the relevant content.
+- Click on "README.md" and then select "Raw"

-- Copy and paste to Reddit post as text.
+- Copy and paste to Reddit as text and replace all title, text, and links with the relevant content.
+Use Imgur to link images.

 ### EVENT